WiresWare/wire_dart/README.md

 # Wire - communication and data-container layers
-Wire - communication and data layers which consist of string keys thus realization of String API when each component of the system - logical or visual - represented as a set of Strings - what it consumes is Data API and what it produces or reacts to is Signals API.
+Wire - communication and data distribution layers which consist of string keys that bound to various types of data.
+This is realization of String API when each component of the system - logical or visual - represented as a set of Strings - what component consumes is Data API and what it produces or reacts to is Signals API.

 ### Library aimed to decouple UI from business logic
 ![Schema](assets/wire-schema.jpeg)